MartinBulla/Still_no_evidence/README.md

 LICENSE - contains terms of reuse

-.gitignore - contains inclusiong and exclusion criteria for the repository
+.gitignore - contains inclusion and exclusion criteria for the repository